 In addition, for church leaders, there is the integrity or lack thereof that you display to your team.
 If you backbite, speak negatively of other teammates, build alliances with part of the team while excluding others and display a blatant lack of character in the office, but then stand on Sunday morning and paint yourself as a warm, caring and open team player, it is only a matter of time before someone speaks up and/or you witness an exodus of staff members.
 There are few things as damaging to a leader’s reputation among those he leads and in the community as a weak character that cannot bear the responsibility of the position.
 Before you lead others, make sure you can lead yourself.

 I know of one church leader who attempted to use his position to sabotage a former employee from getting a job with a “competing” church.
 He lied about her and spread false rumors among those planning to hire her.
 The most-telling moment came when one of the leaders in charge of the hiring process at the new church said to the candidate, “We have considered the source of the information; everyone who has dealt with him knows how he is.
 In fact, his reputation for this sort of thing is well known.
 We are going to hire you despite what he has said.”
-That church gained a valuable team member and reinforced the widely-held understanding of the unhealthy and unbiblical leadership practiced by the deceitful leader.
-Though an insecure and deceptive leader such as this may be well-respected by those kept in the dark, those who know what goes on behind the curtain regard everything said and done by that person with growing suspicion.
+That church gained a valuable team member and reinforced the widely-held understanding of the unhealthy and unbiblical leadership practiced by the attempted saboteur.
+An unhealthy leader may be well-respected by those kept in the dark, but those who know what goes on behind the curtain will regard everything said and done by that person with growing suspicion.
 Be careful how you live.
 People know; people share.

 As a Christian, you have the Holy Spirit inside of you.
 Therefore, everything you do, good or bad, righteous or sinful, is done in the presence of God.
 You are the sanctuary; remember that.

 - The joy of ministry does not erase the reality of the curse.